 Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Relevance Are the Programme's objectives and implementation strategies relevant: At the Global level?
-At the National level?
-Are objectives and strategies consistent with: The international REDD+ agenda and negotiations under UNFCCC?
-Country needs and priorities as expressed in policies, plans and sector development frameworks?
+At the National level? plans and sector development frameworks?
 The corporate mandate, strategies and programmes of the three participating UN Agencies?
 The One UN Plans between the government and the UN Organisations?
-The changing landscape of international debates and discussions on REDD+?
-The degree to which objectives and strategies: Are aligned with relevant policies, mechanisms and programmes Support the interests of country partners; Add value to existing REDD-related programmes or initiatives.
-Were adapted to the changing context of international negotiations (this might be difficult to assert) Documents (policies, strategies and programmes) Staff and stakeholder perceptions; Staff survey; Policy Board meetings Country missions To what extent are UN-REDD initiatives building on existing systems rather than creating parallel ones?
+Add value to existing REDD-related programmes or initiatives.
+Were adapted to the changing context of international negotiations (this might be difficult to assert) Documents (policies, strategies and programmes) Staff and stakeholder perceptions; Staff survey; Policy Board meetings Country missions To what extent is the Programme adapted to its context?
+How does the programme relate to other REDD+ initiatives?
+To what extent are UN-REDD initiatives building on existing systems rather than creating parallel ones?
 To what extent is the Programme aligned with existing REDD initiatives, particularly at the national level?
 What is the level of coordination with other REDD initiatives?
 What is the niche of UNREDD, relative to other initiatives (e.g., FCPF, FIP, Carbon Fund, and other bilateral support): At the global level?
 At the national level?
 To what extent are REDD+ efforts supported at the country-level: By governments?
 Their representatives?
 By CSOs / CBOs / IPOs?
 By the private sector?
-The degree to which the Programme builds on existing policies, programmes & mechanisms; The degree of coordination between UNREDD and existing initiatives; UN contributions to global REDD efforts are clearly identified / build on contributions from others at national / regional levels.
+The degree to which the Programme builds on existing policies, programmes & mechanisms; The degree of coordination between UN-REDD and existing initiatives; UN contributions to global REDD efforts are clearly identified / build on contributions from others at national / regional levels.
 Country and programme staff are able to differentiate contributions Programme interventions, from planning to implementation, are carefully monitored to avoid duplication.
 Degree to which participating country commitment to REDD+ is sanctioned by political/legal decisions, financial allocations, other statements of intent.
 Documents Staff and stakeholder perceptions; Staff survey; Country missions.